AdobeDocs/release-notes.en/current.md

 _New features_

-* [Cloud Manager custom permissions](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-permissions.html?lang=en) let you create custom permission profiles with configurable permissions to restrict access to programs, pipelines, and environments for Cloud Manager users.
+* [Cloud Manager custom permissions](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/custom-permissions.html?lang=en) let you create custom permission profiles with configurable permissions to restrict access to programs, pipelines, and environments for [!DNL Cloud Manager] users.
   * This feature is being rolled out in a phased manner with completion expected with the February 2024 Cloud Manager release.
   * Send an email to [Grp-CloudManager-custom-permissions@adobe.com](mailto:Grp-CloudManager-custom-permissions@adobe.com) from the email address associated with your Adobe ID, if you want to be enabled sooner.
 * Build containers now support Node.js version 18 for [frontend pipelines](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/developing-with-front-end-pipelines.html?lang=en).